GreyRook/code-with-style/docs/review/developer/small-cls.md

 written it, or require lots of time arguing about why the reviewer should accept your large change.
 It's easier to just write small CLs in the first place.

+*Adjustment Grey Rook:*
+*The terminology "small" is misleading since there is no rule what "small" is* *and it should not be the actual number of lines.*
+*For us small means the minimal change that solves a single problem.*
+*The whole feature shall be visible for the reviewer when it is deployed on master.*
+*If the developer starts to work on the second small CL while the first one is* *in the review process, he uses gitlabs "depends on" function rather than indicating* *the second small CL as WIP.*
+*The ticket stays in the "in progress" column in Jira until the last small CL was merged.*

 ## What is Small? {#what_is_small}

 In general, the right size for a CL is **one self-contained change**.
 This means